unrealwork/atsd-use-cases/BaltimorePolice/README.md

   order by datetime
 ```

-Notice here that the time interval is not arbitrary because it is the variable being considered.
+Notice here that the time aggregation interval is now set to 1 year because it is the variable being considered.
-In order to display the results at an interval of one year, set the time period to one year.

 This query's results are displayed as follows: